 Thus, we do not believe that methodologies delivering outputs such as °C-alignment should be supported.
 However less simplistic methods should be used.

 ADEME has set a methodology named ACT which purpose is to assess, by relevant sector, the alignment of a company’s climate transition plans toward Paris’ agreement.
 An output is provided under the form of a scoring.
-A concrete example of use can be found on that are using the ACT methodology to assess the transition of main companies in several high-emitting sectors across the world (see example for a building benchmark).
+A concrete example of use can be found on WBA benchmarks that are using the ACT methodology to assess the transition of main companies in several high-emitting sectors across the world (see example for a building benchmark).

 ADEME is currently moving forward to develop an ACT Finance methodology which exact purpose is to assess alignment of a financial institution toward Paris agreement.
 This methodology is open source and currently under road-test, to be finalized by the end of the year 2023.
 We believe it can be easily adapted on a product perimeter.